 A Pre-Qualification Letter Defined

-“A mortgage pre-qualification” is basically an estimate of your borrowing power.
+“A mortgage pre-qualification” is an estimate of your borrowing power.
 It is, in effect, a statement from the lender putting forth that based upon your current financial circumstances, i.e. income, debt and credit levels, you will likely be qualified for a mortgage for a certain amount.
 Receiving “pre-qualification” can be accomplished fairly simply by just a phone call to the lender.
 The lender may or may not run your credit report to confirm the details of your finances and get a clearer picture of the amount and terms you’ll qualify for.

-Pre-qualification vs Pre-approval: What’s the Difference?
+Pre-qualification vs. Pre-approval: What’s the Difference?

 In a nutshell, the difference between being “pre-approved” and “pre-qualified” is as follows:

 “ Mortgage pre-approval” is a much more formal process.
-With pre-approval, you’ll have actually completed an application with the lender, supplied them with income data, your W2’s, bank statements, etc. The lender has gathered information about your employment and will also run your credit report; the lender will have run the application through an automated underwriting process.
+With pre-approval, you’ll have completed an application with the lender, supplied them with income data, your W2’s, bank statements, etc. The bank has gathered information about your employment and will also run your credit report; the lender will have run the application through an automated underwriting process.
 A pre-approval is a far more complete and comprehensive process than what is utilized for pre-qualification status.

 The Mortgage Pre-Approval Advantage

 A pre-approval means that you are far closer to receiving a mortgage loan commitment from a lender than with just a pre-qualification.
 A pre-approval can help buyers to take some of the guesswork out of the home buying process.
-In the eyes of any seller, you are considered a “stronger buyer” with pre-approval status than with just a pre-qualification letter.
+In the eyes of any seller, you are considered a “stronger customer” with pre-approval status than with just a pre-qualification letter.